KinaKnowledge/juno-lang/doc/building_images.md

 ##### How to Save The Full State

 To initiate an full image export from the browser, visit the menu items under *File->Browser Environment*.
-If your Seedling Environment is being hosted by a Juno server environment, you can select *Bundle Application To Host* and, after selecting a name, the current environment image will be saved to the remote system and accessible via the `/env/name-of-environment.html` path.
+If your Seedling Environment is being hosted by a Juno server environment, you can select *Bundle And Save Current State* and, after selecting a name, the current environment image will be saved to the remote system and accessible via the `/env/name-of-environment.html` path.
 To build and download the saved image as opposed to storing it on the server, click `Bundle Application and Download`.
 This will download the application to the configured downloads folder of the browser you are running in.
 If at a later time you want to run the saved image from a server, just copy the application to the `/environments` folder of the hosting Juno server environment.

 ##### How to Save A Named Layout